hansake/Z80_Computer/README.md

-# Z80_Computer_board
+# Z80_Computer
-A simple Z80 based computer board
+A simple Z80 based computer board in a plastic box.

 The project was started when I began to try to organize my collection of integrated circuits and found some Z80 ICs.